Citation, DOI, disclosures and article data

 - Dukes D: 5%

-BRAF-mutated CRC has a poorer prognosis with a median survival of <12 months 7.
+BRAF-mutated colorectal cancer has a poorer prognosis with a median survival of <12 months 7.

 Recurrence is common:

 - local recurrence at the site of anastomosis: tend to occur within two years of diagnosis (80%) 4

 - distant metastatic recurrence

 The tumor marker carcinoembryonic antigen (CEA) is routinely used for detecting postoperative early recurrence and metastatic disease (especially liver disease).
 It is also used for monitoring response to treatment of metastatic disease.

 - as with most tumor markers, it is inappropriate for screening given its poor sensitivity and specificity